-Pace - Program Completion Rate (Quantitative)
+Pace-Program Completion Rate (Quantitative)

-All students must successfully complete at least 66% of the credits or clock hours attempted each quarter.
-For credit hour programs, the completion rate is calculated by dividing the number of credit hours a student has successfully completed by the number of credit hours a student has attempted.
-For clock hour programs, the completion rate is calculated by dividing the number of clock hours attended by the number of clock hoursscheduled.
+All student must successfully complete at least 66.6% or 2/3 of the credits or clock hours he/she attempted each quarter and throughout his/her academic career.
+For credit hour programs, the completion rate is calculated by dividing the number of credit hours a student has attempted.
+For clock hour programs, the completion rate is calculated by dividing the number of clock hours a student has attempted.
+For clock hour programs, the completion rate is calculated by dividing the number of clock hours attended by the number of clock hours scheduled.
+All attempted credits, including transfer credits, will be included in the quantitative calculation.